The Art of Scientific Computing

 30 september 2022 09:00 t/m 17:00 - Locatie: Prinsenhof Delft | Zet in mijn agenda

-We are pleased to invite you to The art of scientific computing, an event to celebrate the launch of the DelftBlue supercomputer and the 5th anniversary of the TU Delft Institute for Computational Science & Engineering.
-This event will take place on Friday, September 30, in the Prinsenhof in Delft.
+The art of scientific computing, an event to celebrate the launch of the DelftBlue supercomputer and the 5th anniversary of the TU Delft Institute for Computational Science & Engineering, took place on September 30, in the Prinsenhof in Delft.

-The programme will feature prominent speakers in the field of HPC and CSE.
-Confirmed speakers include: combustion pioneer Jacqueline Chen from Sandia National Laboratories; Henk Prins, Manager R&D at MARIN and Zoltán Perkó, computational physicist & AI researcher at TU Delft working on medical applications.
-A special component of the programme is a performance by prominent artist Jeroen van der Most who creates art from data and algorithms.
+The programme featured prominent speakers in the field of HPC and CSE.
+Confirmed speakers: combustion pioneer Jacqueline Chen from Sandia National Laboratories; Henk Prins, Manager R&D at MARIN and Zoltán Perkó, computational physicist & AI researcher at TU Delft working on medical applications.
+A special component of the programme was a performance by prominent artist Jeroen van der Most who creates art from data and algorithms.

 Sandia National Laboratories

 Jacqueline H. Chen is a Senior Scientist at the Combustion Research Facility at Sandia National Laboratories.
 She has contributed broadly to research in turbulent combustion elucidating turbulence-chemistry interactions in combustion through direct numerical simulations.

 To achieve scalable performance of DNS on heterogeneous computer architectures she leads an interdisciplinary team of computer scientists, applied mathematicians and computational scientists to develop an exascale direct numerical simulation capability for turbulent combustion with complex chemistry and multi-physics.
 She is a member of the National Academy of Engineering and a Fellow of the Combustion Institute and the American Physical Society.
 She is an Associate Fellow of the AIAA.
 She is member of the Council for the American Association for the Advancement of Science.